raelgc/scudcloud/README.md

 * multiple teams support,
 * native system notifications,
-* count of unread direct mentions at launcher icon (Unity only for now),
+* count of unread direct mentions at launcher/sytray icon,
 * alert/wobbling on new messages,
 * channels quicklist (Unity only),
 * optional "Close to Tray".